Stocks: Smooth Sailing

 Another growing headwind for corporate earnings is building on the horizon with the renewed strength of the U.S. dollar in recent weeks.
 One of the primary tailwinds for “better than expected” corporate earnings throughout 2017 has been the steady and sharp weakening of the U.S. dollar (UUP), as overseas earnings have been made worth more for multi-national corporations and the ability to sell products abroad made easier.

-But since late September and accelerating into October, the U.S. dollar appears to have bottomed at a key long term support level and has been increasingly on the rise ever since.
+But since late September, and accelerating into October, the U.S. dollar appears to have bottomed at a key long-term support level and has been increasingly on the rise ever since.
 While currency markets are notoriously unpredictable, such recent dollar strength could easily be justified by the fact that the U.S. Federal Reserve has been coming off as more hawkish while the European Central Bank and the Bank of Japan have appeared more dovish (perhaps in part by coordinated design).
 Regardless of the reason, if the U.S. dollar continues steadily if not sharply rising in 2017 Q4, what was once a key tailwind for corporate earnings could quickly turn into a meaningful headwind.

 Rising Bond Yields